CopernicaMarketingSoftware/Documentation/Publisher/en/templates-marketing-suite.md

 Headers are used to add information to an email.
 There are standardized headers such as "From" and "Subject", but you can also use so called "x-headers".
 Using these you can add any type of information you like.
-You can use them to make analysing your campaign easier, for example.
+You can use them to make analyzing your campaign easier, for example.
 You can also send a BCC (Blind Carbon Copy) or add the *List unsubscribe* header.
 See also the [article on headers](./headers)